-This meant that the accountant effectively spent less time crunching numbers and had more time to analyse the performance of a company and potentially find ways to make it financially more stable and efficient.
+This meant that the accountant spends less time actually calculating numbers and now has more time to analyse the performance of a company and to potentially find methods to make the company more profitable.

-It has increased its revenue for the past nine years and, as the biggest of the Big Four accounting firm, showed that skilled accountants are in very high demand.
+It has increased its revenue for the past nine years and, as the biggest of the Big Four accounting firm, demonstrates that highly skilled accountants are in demand.

-If you are entertaining the idea of becoming an accountant you probably want to know what you're getting into and how long it will take until your harvest the rewards of your hard work.
+If you are interested in the idea of working as an accountant you probably want to know what you're getting into and how long it will take until you reap the rewards of your hard work.

 Find the best accounting tutors in Australia here.